+SLOTHY optimizes instruction scheduling, register allocation and software pipelining.
+That is, it considers reordering of instructions and change of their use of registers in search for some functionally equivalent but optimally performing variant of the code.
+Importantly, instruction scheduling and register allocation are considered simultaneously, avoiding the phase ordering problem (Section 2.1).
+In case of a loop, SLOTHY also simultaneously searches for suitable interleavings of iterations.
+Put differently, SLOTHY retains the (isomorphism class of the) source's computational flow graph.
 Figure 4 provides an overview of SLOTHY's operation: First, the input is parsed and converted to a computational flow graph.
 Next, a constraint model is derived as explained below, and passed to an external solver.
 Upon success, the (optimal) satisfying assignment found by the solver is converted back into the output source.
 This source is then subject to some post-processing and self-check before being returned to the caller.

 SLOTHY's core does not change instructions except for register renaming.
 In fact, it has no knowledge of the semantics of instructions beyond their signatures, that is, the number and types of inputs, outputs, and input/outputs.
 It remains the responsibility of the developer to find ways to express the target computation in terms of the underlying architecture.
-This is a core design choice of SLOTHY, and we refer to Section 2 for rationale in comparison with synthesizing superoptimization.
+This is a core design choice of SLOTHY: The search for algorithms and instruction sequences is a very different problem from that of instruction ordering and register renaming, and one where we believe human originality brings most to the table.
+There are ways ("peephole optimization" [McK65, SCC+17]) to automate to the search for highly efficient instruction patterns for basic blocks of functionality - however, due to the different nature of the optimization and their high complexity already for small blocks of code, we believe that peephole optimization phases should come prior to the optimization of instruction scheduling and register renaming addressed by SLOTHY.

 Finally, SLOTHY has no built-in notion of memory, only registers.
 First, reasoning about dynamic memory accesses is not possible without awareness of the precise semantics of instructions, which is out of scope of SLOTHY by design, as just discussed.
-Reasoning about static memory accesses, such as stack spills, is possible by modelling static memory locations as special "registers" - this will be explained in Section 4.12.
+Reasoning about static memory accesses, such as stack spills, is possible by modelling static memory locations as special "registers" - this will be explained in Section 3.12.

-4.2 Overview
+3.2 Overview

-The following sections assume that a piece of assembly to be optimized has been provided and parsed into a computational flow graph (see Section 3).
+The following sections assume that a piece of assembly to be optimized has been provided and parsed into a computational flow graph (see Section 2).
 Our goal, then, is to define a constraint model - that is, a set of integer, boolean, and interval variables together with a set of conditions imposed upon them - whose set of solutions captures lowerings of the CFG which are both valid (with respect to the underlying architecture) and of high performance (with respect to the underlying microarchitecture).

-Aspects of the model that pertain to validity are discussed in Sections 4.3 and 4.4, while Sections 4.6 and 4.8 discuss microarchitectural performance constraints.
-Section 4.5 discusses how we incorporate software pipelining into the constraint model, and Sections 4.13, 4.12, 4.7 and 4.14 discuss the modelling of memory, stalls, and optimization objectives.
+Aspects of the model that pertain to validity are discussed in Sections 3.3 and 3.4, while Sections 3.6 and 3.8 discuss microarchitectural performance constraints.
+Section 3.5 discusses how we incorporate software pipelining into the constraint model, and Sections 3.13, 3.12, 3.7 and 3.14 discuss the modelling of memory, stalls, and optimization objectives.
+Sections 3.15 and 3.16 comment on the performance fidelity and soundness of SLOTHY.